 The port relationships are shown in Figure 25.

--Example SPICE, Verilog-A(MS) or VHDL-A(MS) Implementation
+-Example SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) Implementation

 Figure 26 illustrates the same concepts with a *-AMS model.
 Note that the state of D_receive is determined by the tool automatically by observing the A_signal ports.
 The outputs of the actual receiver circuits in the *-AMS models are not used for determining D_receive.